BMW iX: Launch

 The BMW iX was released in June 2021 as a 2022 model, alongside the BMW i4.
 Sales began in November 2021.
 At launch, BMW indicated the release was part of an ongoing effort to reach a 50% global share of the electric vehicle market.
 The BMW iX was announced to be manufactured at the BMW Group Plant Dingolfing.

 A performance model, the iX M60, was released in May 2022.

+Facelift

+The BMW iX was released in January 2025 as a 2026 model, BMW introduced a facelifted iX for the 2026 model year with improved range, power, and efficiency, as well as minor styling adjustments.

 Specifications

 Body and chassis

 The BMW iX is built on a bespoke electric drivetrain architecture and an aluminum spaceframe with carbon fibre reinforced plastic (CFRP) side frame, rain channels, roof frame and rear window aperture.
 The electric platform is a "totally new development", though it is "highly compatible" with the modular CLAR platform.
 This shared chassis componentry allows BMW to produce the iX alongside cars with combustion engines at the Dingolfing plant.

 The body is made out of a combination of high-strength steel, aluminium, thermoplastics and carbonfibre-reinforced plastic (CFRP) to keep weight as low as possible.
 Underpinning the iX is an aluminium-intensive chassis featuring a double-wishbone (front) and multi-link (rear) suspension, offering active rear-wheel steering.
 The front features a large blanked off grille, which contains camera, radar and other sensors needed for the driver assistance systems.
 The grille comes with a self-healing coating that can smooth-out scratches and small chips to make sure that the sensors can always "see" clearly.

 The iX resembles the G05 X5 in length and width, but with the lower roof height of an G06 X6 and the larger wheel size of an G07 X7.
 It has a 0.25 drag coefficient and a 2.82 m2 frontal area (thus m2).
 BMW says the vehicle's low aerodynamic profile improved its WLTP range by around 40 miles.
 The iX features a fixed clamshell-style bonnet.
 The windscreen washer bottle is accessed via the BMW emblem above the grille.